METALS-Copper slides further as China virus fears grow

 Copper was holding just above its 50-day moving average at $6,067.
 A move below this level would encourage technical selling.

 STOCKS: Also weighing on prices is a sharp rise in stocks.
 On-warrant inventories in LME-registered warehouses rose to 162,875 tonnes from less than 90,000 tonnes last week.
-Stocks in China have also begun to rise MCUSTX-TOTAL CU-STX-SGH SMM-CUR-BON
+Stocks in China have also begun to rise.
+MCUSTX-TOTAL CU-STX-SGH SMM-CUR-BON

 SPREAD: Higher inventories barely shifted spreads, however, with the discount for LME cash copper against the three month contract fairly stable around $30.
 MCU0-3

-PBOC: China’s central bank kept the interest rate on its targeted medium-term lending facility (TMLF) unchanged on Thursday, confounding expectations for a cut.
+PBOC: China’s central bank kept the interest rate on its targeted medium-term lending facility (TMLF) unchanged, confounding expectations for a cut.

 CHINA SCRAP IMPORTS: China’s scrap metal imports in 2019 fell 41.5% from a year ago, with the December intake sinking by 75.2%, customs data showed.

 SUPPLY: Anglo American said its copper output fell 13% in the fourth quarter.
-A copper and cobalt refinery in Zambia and copper mine in Namibia are set to halt activity in the next two months, union official said.
+A copper and cobalt refinery in Zambia and copper mine in Namibia are set to halt activity in the next two months, union officials said.

 NICKEL: Indonesia’s nickel ore output more than doubled in 2019 to 52.8 million tonnes, an official said.

-LEAD SPREAD: LME cash lead moved to a $4.75 premium against three-month metal from a discount of more than $20 earlier this month, pointing to tighter nearby supply.
-One entity controls between 80% and 90% of warrants.
-MPB0-3 <0#LME-WHL>
+LEAD: LME cash lead moved to a $7.50 premium against three-month metal from a discount of more than $20 earlier this month, pointing to tighter nearby supply.
+MPB0-3

+ILZSG: However, the lead market widened its surplus in November, the International Lead and Zinc Study Group said, adding that the zinc market was roughly in balance in November.

+OTHER METALS: LME lead did not trade in official rings but was bid flat at $1,986 a tonne.
+Aluminium traded 0.9% lower at $1,794, zinc traded down 1% at $2,372, nickel was bid down 2% at $13,370 and tin was bid 1.6% lower at $17,150.
+(Reporting by Peter Hobson; Additional reporting by Tom Daly and Enrico Dela Cruz; Editing by Elaine Hardcastle and David Evans)